jaroslawjanas/coin-finder/README.md

 ## Security considerations

-- Private keys are only written when a positive balance is detected.
-Secure the `output/` directory accordingly.
+- Private scalars are never persisted.
+Hits only include public keys, addresses, balances, and timestamps; treat `output/` as sensitive metadata regardless.
 - Avoid logging beyond hits.
 DEBUG-level logs can leak timing information - use only for development.
 - Store API keys in `.env`.
 The `.gitignore` already excludes `.env` and `output/`.